Simply-Static/simply-static/readme.txt

 * added check for empty strings in excludes
 * removed unused blog_id check
 * changed location of debug log to uploads dir
+* check for Rest API in diagnostics
+* increased PHP version for diagnostics >= 8.0

 = 3.1.2 =